SAFE-Stack/docs/docs/testimonials.md

 The docs are very detailed and helpful.
 I got the template up and running on a public URL on Azure within one hour.
 Without any issues.
 Even though I am new to dotnet core and Azure.

+## Demetrix

+> SAFE was the perfect place to start our biological design and data management platform

+[Demetrix](https://demetrixbio.com/) uses F# for DNA design and data management in our research pipeline.
+Our data systems are built on top of SAFE and it was a great experience for both veteran F# developers and people new to the environment.
+I would start with SAFE again in a heartbeat for a new project.
+We shared [some of our experiences](https://github.com/demetrixbio/presentations/blob/master/OpenFSharp2018/OpenFSharpDemetrix.pdf) at Open F# 2018.